vaes9

 11:42 am PHT

 When I found out that Metro Manila, among other Philippine cities, have hi-res satellite imagery in Google Earth, I lamented the fact that I still don’t have broadband access since Google Earth works much much better on when you have fat data pipes.
-(See this thread over at SkyscaperCity for a whole bunch of Google Earth screenshots.)
+(See this thread over at SkyscaperCity (old dead link) for a whole bunch of Google Earth screenshots.)

 Read this entry »